 5 Things You Need to Know About Arrowroot Powder

 Arrowroot powder is frequently used in gluten-free, paleo cooking and it’s extremely versatile in the kitchen.
 But before you dive in, here are 5 things you need to know about arrowroot powder.

-Two years ago I wrote a blog post that has since become quite popular – 5 things you need to know about cassava flour.
+Two years ago I wrote a blog post that became quite popular – 5 Things You Need To Know About Cassava Flour.
 At the time, cassava flour was just coming onto the radar of folks in the gluten-free and paleo cooking communities.

 Arrowroot powder is another lesser known, alternative flour and I use it frequently in my recipes.
 Many of you have never cooked with arrowroot powder before and I receive emails weekly with questions about it.